pragnavi/Guess-Text/README.md

 The following **optional** features are implemented:

 - [ x ] Improve and customize the user interface by adding a launchscreen and app icon
-- [ ] Run the app on a device rather than in the simulator
+- [ x ] Run the app on a device rather than in the simulator

 The following **additional** features are implemented: